 Behavioral Health Services

 At South Bay Community Services, we offer a continuum of behavioral health services to children, adolescents, adults and their families.
-Our services include adult behavioral health, substance abuse counseling, children’s behavioral health, day services, autism services and early childhood services.
+Our services include adult behavioral health, substance abuse counseling, children’s behavioral health, autism services and early childhood services.

 Our services are customized to meet each person’s unique needs.
 We provide both outreach services, as well as a full range of services at 23 facilities throughout New England.
 Our clinicians frequently travel to homes, schools, foster homes, residential programs, churches, child care programs, adult health settings and shelter programs – wherever our consumers feel most comfortable.

 A way to stay informed about your care.
 People receiving services from South Bay can request a secure and simple account to access basic information about visits, schedules and care.

 Interested?
 Please ask your South Bay service provider about setting up a User Account.